awillats/clinc/OUTLINE.md

 ### Statement of specific need - relationship to prior work
 Theme of bringing 2 fields (CL, CI) to neuroscience
   - bring **closed-loop control** to neuroscience
+    - *( need to enumerate types of intervention ? )*
+      - *( need to distinguish feedback from reactive control? )*
     - CL is a mature field, revolution in leveraging it for neuroscience
     - facilitated by optogenetics [grosenick]
     - recent success [our work]
     - *restate* value of closed-loop control for ID[^wolff]
-    - *( need to enumerate types of intervention ? )*
-      - *( need to distinguish feedback from reactive control? )*
+      - severing connections in-situ
+      - shaping (co)variance

-  - network id has always been a central goal - causal refines this to get to the heart of what we want
+  - **network id** has always been a central goal - **causal** refines this to get to the heart of what we want
     - integrating techniques from econ and causal theory to meet this challenge
-  - **solution - high-level** combine intervention + causal theory
+  - **high-level goal** combine intervention + causal theory for network id
     - theory of causal inference (+dynamical systems + graph theory) gives us the language to predict "what are the implications of intervention"
-    - **remaining challenge** this integration is new, and HOW we intervene matters - need guidance on how to choose!
     - **results so far**
       - observation isn't enough[^ila]
       - kording - single-site lesions aren't enough[^kording_fakhar]
         - *have to be careful about this...we may propose single-site closed-loop control*
+    - **remaining challenge** this integration is new, and HOW we intervene matters - need guidance on how to choose
-      - **challenge** problem has several layers of complexity
+      - **additional challenge** problem has several layers of complexity
         - closed-loop interventions are complex
         - networks in brain are complex (recurrent, equivalent explanations, unobserved confounds)
-    - **refined solution** - bring theory and simulation together to demonstrate & validate intersection between these approaches for identification with closed-loop control
+    - **solution** - bring theory and simulation together to demonstrate & validate intersection between these approaches for identification with closed-loop control
       - specifically work towards framework for understanding
-      - this leads to guidance for designing interventions to maximize identifiability
+    - **impact** - this leads to guidance for designing interventions to maximize identifiability
         - given prior knowledge, system-specific details, experimental constraints, hypotheses
 ---
 - Causal / Network ID
   - [^ila] Ila Fiete
   - Kording, Fakhar - lesioning ANNs for causality
   - Advancing FC

 - CL
-  - reference Grosencik
+  - reference Grosenick
   - reference CL sys ID Shanechi
-  - control *theory* has been used to understand impact of intervention
+  - control *theory* (notion of network controllability) has been used to understand (??)
     - Bassett
 ---